confluentinc/examples/multiregion/README.md

 ## Troubleshooting

-1. If containers fail to ping each other (failures seen in running `./scripts/validate_connectivity.sh`), clean up the Docker environment before running the demo again.
+1. If containers fail to ping each other (e.g., failures seen in running `./scripts/validate_connectivity.sh`), stop the demo, clean up the Docker environment, and then start the demo again:

 ```
 ./scripts/stop.sh